 Accommodations and Services for Students with Disabilities

-Independence is the primary goal in providing services for students with disabilities, and students are encouraged to use services as a support to accomplish their academic goals.
+Equity of access and independence are the primary goals in providing accommodations for students with disabilities.
 Students should be aware that while accommodations are intended to remove barriers to learning, they do not ensure success.